Integrate Your Own Backend

 Add the following headers to your backend's HTTP responses to allow CORS requests from your app.

 Replace <your-app-id> with your app's ID.
-You can find it in your app's dashboard in the Wix Developers Center.
+You can find it in your app's dashboard.
 Also, only allow the HTTP methods that your app requires.

 Copy